Kingxukai/linux/Documentation/arch/powerpc/vcpudispatch_stats.rst

     cpu14 2206 1153 1033 20 0 2196 10 0
     cpu15 2163 1115 1032 16 0 2155 8 0

-In the output above, for vcpu0, there have been 6839 dispatches since statistics were enabled.
-4126 of those dispatches were on the same physical cpu as the last time.
+In the woke output above, for vcpu0, there have been 6839 dispatches since statistics were enabled.
+4126 of those dispatches were on the woke same physical cpu as the woke last time.
 2683 were on a different core, but within the same chip, while 30 dispatches were on a different chip compared to its last dispatch.

-Also, out of the total of 6839 dispatches, we see that there have been 6821 dispatches on the vcpu's home node, while 18 dispatches were outside its home node, on a neighbouring chip.
+Also, out of the woke total of 6839 dispatches, we see that there have been 6821 dispatches on the woke vcpu's home node, while 18 dispatches were outside its home node, on a neighbouring chip.